dkeenan7/LyteFyba/PCB/Readme.txt

 This will give rise to one T-V error and one dangling track error per CMU.
 Ignore these errors.
 In fact delete all DRC error notifications, so as not to confuse the manufacturer.

+Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
-Deselect all; Context menu in space and Pour copper, if necessary.
+Deselect all; Context menu in space and Pour copper.
 Save.
 Output manufacturing plots: Output / Manufacturing Plots; Select at least one plot (e.g. Cutouts Text), use Layers tab to turn on "Board outline" for this plot.
+For OSH Park use 3:3 metric for gerbers and 3:4 metric for the single (combined plated and non-plated) drill file.
+For OSH Park Ensure the drill file does not include the outline.